-One weekend in Orange gives you 48 hours to eat at Lolli Redini, shop at The Sonic and savour the best of 60 wineries.
+One weekend in Orange gives you 48 hours to eat at incredible restaurants, shop at unique boutiques and savour the best of 60 wineries.
 Of course, you’ll also want a taste of the quiet country life.

 Orange is honey to the bee for jaded urban folk keen to swap the rat-race for the good life.
 Joining them are residents who flew the coop after high school only to return to raise their brood.
 “I love it here,” says café owner Maddy Howell.
 “So many young people are opening places now and we’re spoilt for choice – there’s a sense of excitement.”